Cumulo-pro/Dymension/monitoring/dymension_metrics.md

 ## Nº Transactions Committed

-**celestia_consensus_num_txs**
+**cometbft_consensus_num_txs**

-Number of transactions included in the last block in the Celestia consensus system.
+Number of transactions included in the last block in the Dymension consensus system.
 This metric is crucial for understanding the activity and volume of transactions on the network at any given time.
 A higher number of transactions may indicate higher network activity, while a low or zero number may reflect periods of low network activity or congestion.

 Value: Numeric value representing the number of transactions included in the last block